aqlaboratory/openfold/docs/source/index.md

 - Learn how to [run inference with OpenFold](Inference.md)
 - [Train your own OpenFold models](Training_OpenFold.md)

+Some portions of the documentation are still under migration from the original README, which can be found [here](original_readme.md)

 # Features

 OpenFold carefully reproduces (almost) all of the features of the original open